andrew/ultimate-awesome/README.md

 - [awesome-open-science](https://github.com/maurice-schleussinger/awesome-open-science) - A curated list of information, resources and tools about Open Science, Open Access and Open Research Data 🔬‍ 💻 📥.
 - [awesome-veille-tech-fr](https://github.com/mderoullers/awesome-veille-tech-fr) - Pour aider les tech français à faire leur veille.
 - [SYWYKE](https://github.com/MedPocket/SYWYKE) - Medical Sites You Wish You Knew Earlier.
+- [awesome-agentic-ai](https://github.com/mfornos/awesome-agentic-ai) - A curated list of principles and technologies related to Agentic AI systems.
 - [awesome-minter](https://github.com/minterdex/awesome-minter) - :tada: A curated list of awesome things related to Minter Blockchain.
 - [awesome-misophonia](https://github.com/misophoniapodcast/awesome-misophonia) - Misophonia is a condition that causes an intense, negative reaction to certain sounds.
 You are not alone.
 - [awesome-dao-tooling](https://github.com/mprasanjith/awesome-dao-tooling) - A curated list of tools to launch and run DAOs.